mjmlab/pyinseq/README.md

 1. The gene feature table (.ftt) is comparable to the protein feature table (.ptt) but it also includes RNA genes.

-1. The `bowtie` software is installed through `conda`.
+1. If `pyinseq` is installed from `conda`, then `bowtie` is installed from `conda` as a dependency.

-1. At the end of the analysis results are aggregated into a tab-delimited table and sample info is summarized.
+1. At the end of the analysis, results are aggregated into a tab-delimited table and sample info is summarized.

 1. `pyinseq` is written primarily in Python and uses `snakemake` as the workflow manager.
 You probably figured that out already.